Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Related works

 \section{Related works}

 The creation of a KB begins with the process of Information Extraction (IE) from a text corpus.
 To automate the learning of linguistic features, different trainable algorithms have been developed over the years.
 These include approaches based on statistical analysis \cite{osti_430781,Florian2004ASM}, Bayesian inference \cite{goldwater2007, Banko2008}, and machine learning algorithms, e.g., \cite{CRAVEN200069, carreras-marquez-2005-introduction}.
 Early methods often relied on precompiled heuristic rules and human supervision to extract linguistic patterns e.g., \cite{osti_430781} as well as on hand-annotated training sentences \cite{gildea-jurafsky-2002-automatic}.
 Other models employed ontologies to define classes and relationships of interest along with hand-labelled training texts, e.g., \cite{CRAVEN200069,ijcai2024p1039}.
-For these kinds of Natural Language Processing (NLP) tasks, manual efforts remain a significant bottleneck, especially when dealing with large text corpora.
+For these kinds of natural language processing tasks, manual efforts remain a significant bottleneck, especially when dealing with large text corpora.

 An essential task in IE is Named Entity Recognition (NER), which identifies entities specific to a particular domain within a given text.
 This process is often followed by Relation Extraction (RE), which establishes relationships between entities.
 Recurrent neural networks have been extensively used to accomplish these tasks, e.g., \cite{Wu2018} and \cite{Li2022}.
-However, recent advancements in AI-powered NLP, particularly with LLMs, have enabled machines to assimilate vast amounts of text and process it with capabilities once believed to be uniquely human.
-Pre-trained LLMs have demonstrated good IE performance across disciplines, in both zero- and few-shot scenarios \cite{agrawal2022large, Wei2023ZeroShotIE,hao2023}.
-While their performance tends to decline when handling complex tasks \cite{Li2023EvaluatingCI} it can be recovered by breaking down high-level objectives into simpler, more manageable sub-tasks, each addressed through targeted prompts\cite{Ashok2023, carta2023}.
+More recently, pre-trained LLMs have demonstrated good IE capabilities across disciplines, in both zero- and few-shot scenarios \cite{agrawal2022large, Wei2023ZeroShotIE,hao-etal-2023-bertnet}.
+While their performance tends to decline when handling complex tasks \cite{Li2023EvaluatingCI} it can be recovered by breaking down high-level objectives into simpler, more manageable sub-tasks, each addressed through a targeted prompt \cite{Ashok2023, carta2023}.